 FIFA as an esport

-The history of FIFA as a competitive esport goes all the way back to 2004 and the FIFA Interactive World Cup.
-FIWC’s first edition took place in Zurich, Switzerland with Thiago Carrico de Azevedo being the first player in history to win a professional FIFA esports tournament.
+The history of FIFA as a competitive esport goes way back to 2004 and the FIFA Interactive World Cup.
+FIWC’s first edition took place in Zurich, Switzerland.
+Thiago Carrico de Azevedo is the first player in history to win a professional FIFA esports tournament.

 Over the years, the popularity of the competition grew and in 2013 it set a new record for the total numbers of players registering – 2.5 million.
 Two years later, the introduction of cross platform play meant that Xbox One and PlayStation 4 players could now compete against each other.